 The Big Lagoon is fantastic to watch as the crystal cliff part ways while we’re on it.
 It’s best to snorkel here and or do kayaking.
-As we kayak around the area of Big Lagoon it’s such a wonderful feeling it feels like we’re part of the movie for a second.
-Lol, It is my second time here, and I can tell you that 12 years after my first visit here it doesn’t change a thing.
-The citizens of El Nido well maintain everything.
+As we kayak around the area of Big Lagoon, it’s such a wonderful feeling it feels like we’re part of the movie for a second.
+Lol, It is my second time here, and I can tell you that 12 years after my first visit here, it doesn’t change a thing.
+The citizens of El Nido did well in maintaining everything.

 Seven Commandos Beach

 A beach bar while enjoying the crystal blue water and white sand beach.
-One of the best place to relax and enjoy during the trip.
+One of the best places to relax and enjoy during the trip.

 Pangalusian is also one of the best islands to visit during the tour.
 It has white sandy beaches and turquoise water.
-You can also find one of the luxury resort here they named it through the island Pangalusian Island Resort.
+You can also find one of the luxury resorts here.
+They named it through the island Pangalusian Island Resort.

 - This island is not for light-hearted people or weak swimmers, but the effort is going to this island is worth it.